maulanashalihin/laju-legacy/README.md

-# Hyperstack
+# Laju

 Full stack boilerplate for your next project.
-Equipped with the best and easiest web technology.
+Equipped with the best and the fastest web technology.

 ## Tech Stack

-**Client:** Svelte, Inertia, TailwindCSS, Webpack Encore
+**Client:** Svelte, Inertia, TailwindCSS, Esbuild

 **Server:** Node, Hyper Express (powered by uWebsockets.js), Typescript